NEVARLeVrai/Python-Discord-Bot-OLD/README.md

 - Leveling can be enabled/disabled by admins
 - Automatic link conversion for TikTok, Instagram, X (Twitter), and Reddit
 - Soundboard, YouTube, and TTS share a single voice connection
+- All paths and configurations are centralized in `main.py` (`client.paths` and `client.config`)
+- Automatic features are separated into `cogs_auto_commands/` for better organization
+- Error handling is centralized in `ErrorHandler.py`
+- Banned words trigger automatic warnings via DM
+- Protected roles are automatically managed during sanctions

 ---